Walla Walla, Then & Now™

 Walla Walla is a First Nations name meaning "many waters."
-In 1805, when Lewis and Clark traveled by the mouth of a small river flowing into the Columbia River, they met a group of Indians who told them their name for the small river was "Wallah Wallah."
+In 1805, when Lewis and Clark traveled by the mouth of a small river flowing into the Columbia River, they met a group of Native Americans who told them their name for the small river was "Wallah Wallah."
 So Lewis and Clark called the Indian tribe by the same name as the river.

 The U.S. Cavalry in 1856 established a new Fort Walla Walla about 20 miles east, where our city is now located, to enforce the Indian treaty and protect the settlers.
 Our city was originally called Steptoeville, named after the officer in charge of the fort.
-However, he lost a battle with the Indians, as well as his reputation, so the name of the town changed to Walla Walla on November 7, 1859.
+However, he lost a battle with the Native Americans, as well as his reputation, so the name of the town changed to Walla Walla on Nov.
+7, 1859.
 For a few years, it was the largest town west of Minneapolis and north of San Francisco.
 Now, it is a small city of about 34,000.

 Al Jolson, a famous entertainer, is said to have visited Walla Walla and called it "the town so nice they named it twice."